Check out how I used watercolor splatters to add some drama to this visual journal page. The story behind the page, supplies, and how-to are below.

-I sketched out the crunched up cars on a separate sheet of paper and filled them in with watercolor.
-While the watercolor was still wet I blew it where the cars made contact to create a splatter effect.
+I sketched out the crunched-up cars on a separate sheet of paper and filled them in with watercolor.
+While the watercolor was still wet I blew it where the cars made contact to create a watercolor splatters effect.
 Once the first layer of watercolor dried, I add more detail and some shadows and highlights.
 I cut it out once it was dry.

 The watercolor cars were added next, then a few more book page triangles to the bottom.
 Last but not least I added the text using a thin sharpie.

 Create a visual journal page about a stressful moment in your life.
-Incorporate cut up book pages somewhere in your image.
+Incorporate watercolor splatters somewhere in your image.

 Check out more of my visual journal pages here.
 Interested in teaching visual journals?
 Check out my TPT lesson here.